Expressing milk means squeezing milk out of your breast so you can store it and feed it to your baby later.

 - Call the National Breastfeeding Helpline on 0300 100 0212 (9.30am to 9.30pm daily).

-- Visit the Bliss website for advice on expressing milk for a premature or sick baby.
+The Bliss website also has advice about expressing milk for a premature or sick baby